WHAT IS HAZARD MITIGATION?

 Implementation of hazard mitigation activities and projects

-The California Emergency Management Agency manages hazard mitigation activities and projects through the Hazard Mitigation Grant Program (HMGP), Flood Mitigation Assistance (FMA) program, Pre-Disaster Mitigation (PDM) program, and Severe Repetitive Loss (SRL) program.
-It also assists local agencies with hazard mitigation planning as well as develops the State Hazard Miigation Plan.
+The California Office of Emergency Services manages Hazard Mitigation activities and projects through the Hazard Mitigation Grant Program (HMGP), Flood Mitigation Assistance (FMA) program, Pre-Disaster Mitigation (PDM) program, and Severe Repetitive Loss (SRL) program.
+It also assists local agencies with hazard mitigation planning as well as develops the State Hazard Mitigation Plan.